imdecoder/imdecoder.github.io/_posts/2014/2014-04-09-keyboard-maestro-as-a-replacement-for-textexpander.md

 ---
 layout: post
-title: "Keyboard Maestro as a replacement for TextExpander"
+title: Keyboard Maestro as a replacement for TextExpander
-date: 2014-04-09 12:11:56 +1000
+excerpt: ""
+tags: [mac, app]
+categories: mac
+comments: true
 guid: urn:uuid:e579d753-4c72-44fd-b2ff-e12e81517f1b
-tags:
-  - app mac textexpander tips keyboardmaestro
-categories:
-  - app
-external-url:
 ---

 Recently, I started to try [Keyboard Maestro][km], and some people talked about it can be used as a replacement for [TextExpander][te].